Most Effective Products

 norway rats prevention how to get rid of norway rats

-Once the Norway Rat threat has been eradicated, you will want to make sure you don't get a repeat infestation.
+Once the Norway rat threat has been eradicated, you must ensure you don't get a repeat infestation.
 Start by sealing and closing off any potential entry points into your home.
 Go around the foundation of your structure, and use Stuf-Fit copper mesh or caulk and seal and close off these entry points and holes, slits, or openings where Rats might get access to your home.

-Maintain a regular cleaning schedule and make sure to take out the garbage daily, pick up food crumbs and spills, and do not leave water bowls or pet food out at night (both inside and outside your home).
-If possible store all your food goods inside plastic containers where Norway Rats will have a harder time getting to them.
+Maintain a regular cleaning schedule, take out the garbage daily, pick up food crumbs and spills, and do not leave water bowls or pet food out at night (inside and outside your home).
+If possible, store all your food goods inside plastic containers where Norway Rats will have a more challenging time getting to them.

-In the yard, get rid of bird feeders, which will spill and over time provide Norway Rats with a steady supply of food.
-Clean your yard and get rid of yard debris like leaf litter, woodpiles, logs, rocks, stones, and clutter which might create harborage areas for rats.
-Get rid of branches that touch the roof of your property, many times rats will use these branches to get access to the roof your structure.
+In the yard, get rid of bird feeders, which will spill and, over time, provide Norway Rats with a steady supply of food.
+Clean your yard and get rid of yard debris like leaf litter, woodpiles, logs, rocks, stones, and clutter, which might create harborage areas for rats.
+Get rid of branches that touch the roof of your property; many times, rats will use these branches to get access to the roof of your structure.

 Key Takeaways